-We have certainly not heard of any individual citizen or representative of civil society who opposes the creation of a Parliamentary Committee to review national security agencies.
-However, there is a widely held view among those citizens and civil society members who have examined Bill C-22 that the proposal is insufficient and will fail to create public confidence.
+We are not aware of anyone who opposes the creation of a Parliamentary Committee to review national security agencies.
+However, there is an increasingly widely held view among those who have examined Bill C-22 that the current proposal is insufficient and will fail to create public confidence.

-Our Association's concerns about Bill C-22 track very closely the concerns we have seen contained in a detailed brief by the Samuelson-Glushko Canadian Internet Policy and Public Interest Clinic ("CIPPIC").
+The BCCLA's concerns about Bill C-22 track very closely the concerns that were raised in a detailed brief on the subject by the Samuelson-Glushko Canadian Internet Policy and Public Interest Clinic ("CIPPIC").